Florida Boys: History

-Glen Allred joined as baritone in 1952 Glen had started his career with the Oak Ridge Quartet who later became the Oak Ridge Boys.
-Glen played guitar for the group and also filled in as baritone when Joe Allred (no relation) was not with the group.; Derrell Stewart became the group's pianist in 1956, Derrell had played with the Dixie Rhythm Quartet prior to joining the Florida Boys.
-Allred, Stewart, and Beasley remained at their respective positions for over four decades and co-owned the group.
+Derrell Stewart who was the group's pianist, had played with the Dixie Rhythm Quartet prior to joining the Florida Boys.
+His signature red socks and physical comedy as well as his winning smile, helped propel the groups popularity and recognition.

 During this time, various tenors and basses sang with the group.
-Billy Todd joined the group as bass singer in the 1958, and stayed with the group until 1972.
+In 1958, George Younce held the bass position for a short period then Billy Todd joined the group and stayed with the group until 1972.
 He was replaced by Buddy Liles, who had sung with The Orrell Quartet, The Rhythm Masters Quartet, The Landmark Quartet, and The Rebels Quartet.
-Liles stayed with the group for over two decades.
+Liles stayed with the group for over two and a half decades.